How to Create Handcrafted Jewelry Using Patinas

 Using the Correct Patina Solutions

-How to make jewelry using patinas; creating incredible layers of colors on your extraordinary copper jewelry is easily achieved by the use of the Liver of sulfur.
-This wondrous chemical compound oxidizes many different metals creating fantastic colors on your earrings and bracelets making your best copper jewelry.
-The varieties of colors that can be achieved are incredible ranging from gold to black and everything in between.
-No other chemical can produce such wide-ranging color patterns on the surface of a variety of metals including silver and copper jewelry.
+How to make jewellery using patinas: creating incredible layers of colour on your extraordinary copper jewelry is easily achieved with Liver of Sulphur.
+This wondrous chemical compound oxidizes many different metals, creating fantastic colours on your earrings and bracelets, making your best copper jewelry.
+The variety of colours that can be achieved is incredible, ranging from gold to black and everything in between.
+No other chemical can produce such wide-ranging colour patterns on the surface of a variety of metals, including silver and copper jewelry.

 Taking Safety Measures When Using Patinas

-Working in a well-ventilated area is a definite must, outdoors is preferable.
-The odor of rotten eggs given off by the liver of sulfur can be overwhelming if used in a closed area.
-It is easy to be put off by the smell but the results that can be achieved are simply amazing.
+Working in a well-ventilated area is a definite must; outdoors is preferable.
+The odor of rotten eggs given off by the sulphur can be overwhelming in a closed area.
+It is easy to be put off by the smell, but the results are excellent.

 Butterfly Jewelry Bracelets with Blue Patina